helmut-hoffer-von-ankershoffen/brave-search-python-client/README.md

 ---

-The Brave Search Python Client provides Web, Image, News, and Video search capabilities.
+Brave Search Python Client supporting Web, Image, News and Video search.

 Use Cases:
 1) Integrate into your Python code to help users find what they're looking for.